Documentary Film in the Public Interest Fellows Program

 About the Fellows Program:

 The Documentary Film in the Public Interest Fellows Program is designed to support new research, analysis, innovation and provocation around core issues facing the documentary field.
-Through the fellows’ projects, the Shorenstein Center will engage in examinations of best practice, industry ecosystems, public impact and media policy.
+Through the fellows’ projects, the Shorenstein Center will engage in examinations of best practice, industry ecosystems, public impact, technology and media policy.

-Career professionals in documentary film, including filmmakers, executives, industry leaders, policymakers, and scholars are encouraged to apply.
+Career professionals in the documentary film field, scholars of public interest media forms, infrastructure, and audience, and experts in media policy.
+Filmmakers, executives, industry leaders, policymakers, and scholars are encouraged to apply.

 Am I eligible?